atomisthq/docs/docs/developer/glossary.md

 #### durable

-when an SDM is configured as durable, then when it is no longer connected, the Atomist event hub will queue events for it until it comes back up.
+when an SDM is configured as durable, then when it is no longer connected, the Atomist event hub will queue events for it until it comes back up. [more info](team.md#durable-subscriptions)

 #### extension pack